 Our school, located in Berkeley, California, is an international center for the study of theology.
-Students come to JST from across the nation and around the world to prepare for a broad range of ministries and service to the Church and world.
-Our students of all ages are lay women and men, Jesuits in formation, and members of other religious orders.
+Students join us from across the nation and around the world to prepare for a broad range of ministries and service to the Church and the world.
+Our students represent a wide age range of lay women and men, Jesuits in formation, and members of other religious orders.

-Our work here is inspired by Pope Francis' letter to the Catholic University of Argentina (UCA):
+Our work here is inspired by Pope Francis' words in a 2015 letter to the Catholic University of Argentina:

-Teaching and studying theology means living on a frontier, one in which the Gospel meets the needs of the people to whom it should be proclaimed in an understandable and meaningful way. . .
-You learn so as to live: theology and holiness are inseparable . . .
-Theology is an expression of a Church which is a 'field hospital', which lives her mission of salvation and healing in the world.
-(2015)
+Teaching and studying theology means living on a frontier, one in which the Gospel meets the needs of the people to whom it should be proclaimed in an understandable and meaningful way....You learn so as to live: theology and holiness are inseparable....Theology is an expression of a Church which is a "field hospital", which lives her mission of salvation and healing in the world.

-As a Jesuit theology center, we also take to heart the call of the Society of Jesus, to labor for justice as an extension of God's mercy. "[R]econciliation is always a work of justice, a justice discerned and enacted in local communities and contexts" (Gen. Cong.
-26, Decree 1, n.
+As a Jesuit theology center, we take to heart the call of the Society of Jesus to labor for justice as an extension of God's mercy.
+As the Jesuits' 36th General Congregation put it, "reconciliation is always a work of justice, a justice discerned and enacted in local communities and contexts" (Decree 1, n.
 31).
-Our watchwords - 'living theology, transforming our world' - express our commitment to a shared future where the good news of the Gospel lives in the communities we serve.
+Our watchwords - "living theology, transforming our world" - express our commitment to a shared future where the good news of the Gospel lives in the communities we serve.

 Our distinguished faculty members are committed to achieving academic excellence, exploring the riches of the Catholic theological tradition, and helping our students appreciate the complex and fascinating ways in which faith finds a home in the many cultures around the globe.
 As a Jesuit school, we emphasize the social justice dimension of our faith and the Jesuit tradition of holistic education that engages all facets of the lives of our students as well as those we serve.
-Our students graduate prepared for leadership in the Church and society through the intellectual, spiritual, and pastoral formation they receive here.
+Our students graduate prepared for leadership in the Church and society through the intellectual, spiritual, and pastoral formation they acquire here.

-JST is both a graduate school of Santa Clara University and a member of the Graduate Theological Union, a vibrant consortium encompassing eight graduate schools of theology in the Bay Area, most of them within a few minutes' walk of our own campus in Berkeley.
+The Jesuit School of Theology is both a graduate school of Santa Clara University and a member of the Graduate Theological Union (GTU), a vibrant consortium encompassing eight graduate schools of theology in the Bay Area, most of them within a few minutes' walk of our own campus in Berkeley.
 In addition, our education is enhanced by the GTU shared doctoral research library, our close relationship with the nearby University of California, and our proximity to the artistic and cultural diversity of the San Francisco Bay Area.
+In this context, our school has received the Vatican's approval to grant licentiate and doctoral degrees that bring with them the Holy See's recognition wherever our graduates of these two programs minister throughout the world.